WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

 - Class or interface name; e.g., `WP_REST_Request`
 - `self`, which references own class or interface name
+- `parent`, which references parent class or interface name
 - `array`, to require an array

 ```php